cose-wg/draft-ietf-cose-dilithium/draft-ietf-cose-dilithium.md

 ### New JSON Web Key Parameters

 IANA is requested to add the following entries to the JSON Web Key Parameters Registry.
-The following completed registration templates are provided as described in RFC7517, and RFC7638.
+The following completed registration templates are provided as described in RFC 7517 and RFC 7638.

 #### AKP Public Key